rackerlabs/scantron/README.md

     * Add start date
     * Add recurrence rules (if applicable)

-    The `/home/scantron/master/scan_scheduler.sh` cronjob checks every minute to determine if any scans need to be queued.
-If scans are found, it schedules them to be picked up by the agents.
+    The `/home/scantron/console/scan_scheduler.sh` cronjob checks every minute to determine if any scans need to be queued.
+If scans are found, it schedules them to be picked up by the engines.

     ![create_scan](./img/create_scan.png)

 5. View currently executing scan results

     ```bash
-    cd /home/scantron/master/scan_results/pending
+    cd /home/scantron/console/scan_results/pending
     ls -lart
     ```

-    Completed scans are moved to the `/home/scantron/master/scan_results/completed` directory.
+    Completed scans are moved to the `/home/scantron/console/scan_results/completed` directory.

 6. Process scans

     Scan files are moved between a few folders.

-    `/home/scantron/master/scan_results/pending` - Pending scan files from agents are stored here before being moved to `scan_results/complete`
+    `/home/scantron/console/scan_results/pending` - Pending scan files from engines are stored here before being moved to `scan_results/complete`

-    `/home/scantron/master/scan_results/complete` - Completed scan files from agents are stored here before being processed by `nmap_to_csv.py`
+    `/home/scantron/console/scan_results/complete` - Completed scan files from engines are stored here before being processed by `nmap_to_csv.py`

     The `scantron` user executes a cron job (`nmap_to_csv.sh` which calls `nmap_to_csv.py`) every 5 minutes that will process the `.xml` scan results found in the `complete` directory and move them to the `processed` directory.

-    `/home/scantron/master/scan_results/processed` - nmap scan files already processed by `nmap_to_csv.py` reside here.
+    `/home/scantron/console/scan_results/processed` - nmap scan files already processed by `nmap_to_csv.py` reside here.

-    `/home/scantron/master/for_bigdata_analytics` - .csv files for big data analytics ingestion if applicable
+    `/home/scantron/console/for_bigdata_analytics` - .csv files for big data analytics ingestion if applicable

 ## Scantron API Client